 So, how do you overcome perfectionism?

-- Develop an awareness of your perfectionism tendencies. –Perfectionism exists on a continuum and some people’s perfectionism creeps up only under certain circumstances or around certain people.
+- Develop an awareness of your perfectionist tendencies. –Perfectionism exists on a continuum and some people’s perfectionism creeps up only under certain circumstances or around certain people.
 Figure out your trigger points.
 When does perfectionism tend to occur for you?

 - Acknowledge your vulnerabilities.
 Your fears and anxieties.
 Realize we all have our own individual fears and that you’re never alone in this journey.